 - Check dates – Make sure that your oldest foods are being used first.
 Depending on your storage limitations, it can be inconvenient to rotate your stock, but it’s an important task and best done whenever you add freshly preserved items.

 - Spoilage – Do a visual check of seals and quality.
 If something is unsealed discard it.
 If any of your preserves look discolored it could be a sign it has spoiled, it is best to discard it.
-Here’s the best way to discard bad preserves.
+Here are 7 signs of spoilage that will help you evaluate if you need to toss any preserves, and here’s the best way to discard bad preserves.

 - If you are using re-useable lids like Tattler, check them for staining or odor.
 It’s better to sort them when you put them back into storage, but if you haven’t, separate any out that have absorbed dill or garlic odors and label them for use of the same type of products.

 - Check your supply of flat canning lids.
 As all preservers know, these can only be used once for preserving.
 You can stock up on regular mouth and wide mouth flat lids by bulk.
 If you don’t already have a system in place to store and sort your lids, here’s how we do it.